Carmageddon: Reincarnation

 Carmageddon: Reincarnation is a vehicular combat game, the fourth in the Carmageddon series.
 The game was developed by Stainless Games.
+Reincarnation was exclusively released through Steam for Windows in 2015.
+One year later, the game was upgraded and given a proper worldwide release under the title Carmageddon: Max Damage.
+Max Damage appeared on the Windows, PlayStation 4, and Xbox One platforms, both physically and digitally.

 Development

 A financial report in 2003 revealed that Carmageddon 4 was in development.
 The developers were identified as Visual Sciences.
 The publishers were confirmed as Take-Two Interactive's newly formed subsidiary 2K Games in North America and SCi in the rest of the world.
 Very little information was released about the game until late 2005, when recently merged publishers SCi and Eidos Interactive put development on hold for unspecified reasons.
 The game was subsequently assumed to have been canned, as no new information or press releases surfaced since that time, and Eidos moved on to focus on other projects.

 In 2011, after buying back the rights to the series from then-copyright holders Square Enix Europe, original Carmageddon developers Stainless Games revealed that a new Carmageddon game was in early pre-production stages.
 After that numerous concept artworks and early in-game test screens were released on the official site.

 The new title, Carmageddon: Reincarnation, was funded through Kickstarter in 2012.
 Stainless Games aimed to raise over $400,000 (£250,000) via Kickstarter in order to produce the game.
 People who pledged more than $1000 for the project could have the chance to be featured in the game.
 The $400,000 target was reached in 10 days; if the project raised to $600,000, Mac and Linux versions were also to be produced.
 This new target was met by the campaign's end in July with a total of $625,143 raised, but the promised Mac and Linux versions were never released.
 The game was released in May 2015 through the Steam digital service.